Open Data Hub logo

 Working with distributed workloads

-To train complex machine-learning models or process data more quickly, data scientists can use the distributed workloads feature to run their jobs on multiple OpenShift worker nodes in parallel.
+To train complex machine-learning models or process data more quickly, you can use the distributed workloads feature to run your jobs on multiple OpenShift worker nodes in parallel.
 This approach significantly reduces the task completion time, and enables the use of larger datasets and more complex models.

 Overview of distributed workloads